 Abdallah joined Watsi on December 1st, 2016.
-Three years ago, Abdallah became the 2636th member to automatically support a new Watsi patient every month.
-Since then, 3,410 more people have become monthly donors!
-Abdallah's most recent donation supported Annah, a single mom-of-two from Kenya, to fund arm fracture surgery.
+Four years ago, Abdallah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Abdallah's most recent donation supported Dylan, a bright 12-year-old from Kenya, to fund angular deformity correction surgery.

 Abdallah has funded healthcare for 45 patients in 9 countries.